krainboltgreene/pipl-api/README.md

 Using Pipl API
 ==============

-There are 3 endpoints to the Pipl API:
+There are 2 endpoints to the Pipl API:

+  * Name: Get metadata on a name
-  * Search
+  * Search (Not yet ready)
-  * Name
-  * ...

 For an example of using the name endpoint read below: